How to Cook a Small Fully Cooked Ham

 The biggest concern with pre-cooked or fully cooked hams is over cooking or drying them out.
 Here’s how to ensure that doesn’t happen to you.

 2. Use a meat thermometer: Use a meat thermometer to check the inside of the pre-cooked ham reaches 60°C (140°F), that will ensure it’s nice and hot throughout.
-Because this is a pre-cooked ham, this temperature is not about food safety – but ensuring you have a nice hot ham throughout.
 Be sure to insert the thermometer into the thickest part of the ham without touching the bone for an accurate reading.

 3. Baste the ham: Basting the ham with its own juices or a glaze will help keep it moist and add flavor.